 The Big Game calls for a big tailgate party!
 Whether your favorite team is playing, or you have no rooting interest at all, the best way to celebrate the day is by hosting a football party in your backyard!

 While a tailgate party is an outdoor bash that takes place before a sporting event at the parking lot of a stadium, you can also host a home tailgate party that you hold in your backyard.
 A home tailgate party will include a grill, a tailgate canopy, portable folding chairs, a sturdy but compact camping table, a trusty metal cooler, and plenty of food and drinks.

-From food to shelter to fun, here is what you need to plan and host a backyard tailgate party for The Big Game.
+From food to shelter to fun, here's how to plan for a successful.

 Bring The Right Gear

 Whether you're hosting the football party, you're invited to a tailgate party for The Big Game, or you're already thinking about next season, there is certain must-have tailgating gear that you can't do without.